Battery: Specific Gravity Test

 The specific gravity of the electrolyte depends on this 65% to 35% ratio for the necessary chemical reaction to take place.
 This ratio is affected by the amount of sulfuric acid and the temperature of the solution.

 A battery's specific gravity is a great way of measuring a battery's state of charge.
-This is because during a discharge, the specific gravity decreases linear with ampere-hours discharged.
+This is because, during discharge, the specific gravity decreases linearly with ampere-hours discharged.
 The specific gravity also increases as the battery is recharged.